stellar/slingshot/zkvm/docs/zkvm-spec.md

 _constr_ **verify** → ø

 1. Pops [constraint](#constraint-type) `constr`.
+2. If `constr` is a [cleartext constraint](#constraint-type):
+    1. If it is `true`, returns immediately.
+    2. If it is `false`, fails execution.
-2. Transforms the constraint `constr` recursively using the following rules:
+3. Otherwise, transforms the constraint `constr` recursively using the following rules:
     1. Replace conjunction of two _linear constraints_ `a` and `b` with a linear constraint `c` by combining both constraints with a random challenge `z`:
         ```
         z = transcript.challenge_scalar(b"ZkVM.verify.and-challenge");